 How To Recognize Summer Depression And What You Can Do To Manage It

 Summer, It’s when we finally get to enjoy the activities we look forward to all year.
 Long, warm evenings, outdoor barbecues, holidays, vacations, and so much more make this season a memorable time.
-So, after yearning for summer for months and months, it seems strange that anyone would feel depressed when it finally arrives.
-But for some people, that's exactly what happens, and it's anything but fun.
-Keep reading to learn how to recognize summer depression and what you can do to manage it.
+So, after yearning for summer for months, it may seem strange that anyone would feel depressed when it finally arrives.
+But for some people, that's exactly what happens, and it's anything but a vacation.
+Read on to learn how to recognize summer depression and what you can do to manage it.

 What Is Summer Depression?

-Summer depression doesn't occur randomly, and it's believed that it returns at the same time each year, creating an observable pattern, which both patient and caregiver can identify.
+Summer depression, just like holiday depression, doesn't occur randomly.
+It's believed that it returns at the same time each year, creating an observable pattern, which both the patient and caregiver can identify.

-Because summer SAD affects a small group of people, there haven't been too many studies examining this mental illness.
-But one thing's certain: for people with summer depression, when the temperatures rise, their mental well-being drops.
-And like any other form of depression, it's important to acknowledge and address this.
+Because summer SAD affects only a small percentage of people, there haven't been many studies examining this mental illness.
+However, one thing remains certain: people who experience summer depression tend to experience a decrease in their overall mental well-being when the temperature rises.
+And, like any other form of depression, it's important to acknowledge and address this issue.

 What Causes Summer Depression?

-Although summer depression does seem strange and mysterious, some plausible factors have been gathered up in the medical community.
-These can explain why someone can feel depression despite thewarmer weather and an increase in sunshine.
+Some plausible factors contributing to reverse SAD have been gathered throughout the medical community.
+This information might explain why someone can feel depressed despite the warmer weather and an increase in sunshine.
 After all, sunshine is a natural antidepressant.
-As it turns out, people are not only reacting to warmer temperatures, but to a whole slew of factors, which are associated with the summertime.
+As it turns out, people are not only reacting to warmer temperatures, but situational factors associated with the summertime.

-During the winter months in the Northern Hemisphere, individuals can experience winter blues, and this has been attributed to the significant reduction of sunlight in these areas.
-But is the opposite possible, too?
-Can an increase in sunshine depression?
+During the winter months in the Northern Hemisphere, individuals can experience the "winter blues," which has been attributed to the significant reduction of sunlight in these areas.
+But can an increase in sunshine actually lead to depression?

 The body's production of a key hormone, melatonin, is affected by our exposure to sunlight.
-And just as too little sunlight can impact someone's mental wellbeing, it is suggested that too much can negatively influence melatonin production, which in turn disrupts an individual's circadian rhythm (sleep cycle), resulting in trouble sleeping and irregular sleep patterns.
+And just as too little sunlight can impact someone's mental wellbeing, it's suggested that too much can negatively influence melatonin production, which in turn disrupts an individual's circadian rhythm (sleep cycle), resulting in trouble sleeping and irregular sleep patterns.

-With all the fun of summer comes all the financial stress of summertime, too.
-Whether you're racking up debt for vacations, weekend getaways, concerts, eating out more, or even paying for child care, summer can be one expensive season.
-And this increase in spending can contribute to a decrease in happiness by adding massive amounts of stress you wouldn't otherwise have.
+With all the activities of summer comes added financial stress for many.
+Whether you're paying for vacations, weekend getaways, air-conditioning bills, or even for childcare, summer can be an expensive season.
+This increase in spending may contribute to a decrease in happiness by adding massive amounts of stress you wouldn't otherwise have.

 Having a committed routine can help to stave off a person's experience of depression.
-However, in the summer, our schedules tend to get disrupted.
-If you're a parent, your children are probably out of school and at home most of the day.
-This can create a huge lifestyle shift.
+However, during the summer, our schedules tend to get crazy.
+If you're a parent, your children are probably out of school and may be at home for most of the day, which can create a huge lifestyle shift.

 Sleep is not the only important routine for people that can be disrupted by changes in activities and obligations.
 Similarly, if you have a job that allows you more free time in the summer, it may be difficult to know how to manage a more relaxed schedule.
-And when you add to both of these factors the combination of summer parties, holidays, vacations and late nights out, you're sleep schedule is going to be much less stable than other times of the year.
+When you add to these factors things like summer parties, holidays, vacations, and late nights out, your sleep schedule is going to be much less stable than other times of the year.

-When summer finally arrives, sometimes it isn't everything we imagined and expected.
-In fact, we can dream big, but sometimes these dreams and musings create a summer that doesn't exist, and when it does arrive, we can experience a letdown and a feeling of disappointment, asking ourselves, "Is this it?"
+When summer finally arrives, sometimes it isn't everything we'd hoped for.
+In fact, we can dream big, but sometimes these dreams and musings create a summer that doesn't exist.
+When it does arrive, we can experience a letdown and a feeling of disappointment that leaves us wondering, "Is this it?"

 Body Image Issues

-Some like it hot, but for others, summer heat can be too hot.
-In fact, when heatis experienced as oppressive, it can feel exhausting rather than energize, and it can negatively impact your quality of life.
-Too-hot temperatures can prevent you from spending time outdoors or exercising as you used to.
-Cooking only makes your entire kitchen feel like an oven.
-And it can change your eating habits and disrupt your sleep.
+Some like it hot, but the heat of summer days is too much for others.
+When people experience oppressive heat, it can feel exhausting rather than energizing, and it can negatively impact your quality of life.
+Extreme temperatures can prevent you from spending time outdoors and exercising as you used to.
+Cooking tends to make your kitchen feel like an oven, which can change your eating habits and even disrupt sleep.

 According to the National Institute of Mental Health (NIMH), younger adults, including children and teens, have a greater risk of having SAD, which can include summer depression.